nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 **Description:**

+- Added a note to the Uncategorised data observation page that suppliers MUST use the units from the FHIR spec vital signs page.
 - Updated to reflect the range of data that can be used to populate the component element
 - Updated the performer element to include organization in reference types
 - Minor re-word for code for free text